brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ![Service](img/servicesource2.jpg)

 Fill in the appropriate fields.
-Name the webhook __addCustomerSource__ and make sure respond with result is set to __"ON"__.
+Name the webhook __addCustomerSourceWebhook__ and make sure respond with result is set to __"ON"__.
 We will need the result of the operation returned to the calling program to make sure that the REST base API call was successful.
 We will be sending a json document in the body of the request so we want this to be an HTTP Method of __POST__.

 We have not set up a validation method yet so lets start with __"Do Not Validate"__ for the request valdiation.
 There are a number of ways to validate the request using java web tokens, API keys etc... and this should be done before putting any application or service like this into production.
 For now we are building a simple prototype so we will procede with a quick soltion.